 - What examples can you think of?
 Write these down.
 Those can be used for the introduction, conclusion or to back up your main points.

-- Now, all you need to do is to look up some research for examples and evidence, or if you don't have to research, then you can just think up some more examples using my Writing Tips.
+- Now, all you need to do is to look up some research for examples and evidence, or if you don't have to research, then you can just think up some more examples from:

 Why?
 (These are your three main topic sentences for the Body of Your Paper)